A character has dark hair, with a distinct white or lighter-colored streak running through it.

 Often, this is the result of some exposure to magic or other Applied Phlebotinum, or possibly a sign that they're genetically inclined towards awesome.
 Sometimes, it comes from a scar or other trauma; in these cases, there is overlap with Disease Bleach and Locked into Strangeness.
 And sometimes, it can just mean they're a rotten person.

 In real life, it's a phenotype occasionally associated with a number of unrelated genetic defects.
 It can also be the result of injury to the scalp.
 There's a scientific term for this, it's called poliosis.
+It's also sometimes a result of the natural aging process.

 A subtrope of Multicolored Hair.
 Actual skunks are, of course, assumed to have this style.
+See also Duality Motif if the skunk stripe display two sides of a character's personality.

 open/close all folders